andydlindsay/lectures/w01d04/README.md

 const myFunction = function() {
   // do something
 }

 const myHigherOrderFunction = function(callback) {
   callback(); // equivalent to myFunction()
 }

 myHigherOrderFunction(myFunction);
 ```

-- We call the function that we pass as an argument a **callback**
+### Callbacks and Higher Order Functions
+- A callback is a function that gets passed to another function to be executed by that function
+- Callback functions are used all over the place in JavaScript
+- They encapsulate reusable code that can be passed around like any other JS variable
-- We call the function that accepts a function as an argument a **higher order function**
+- We call the function that accepts another function as an argument a **higher order function**

 ### Anonymous Functions
 - We can pass callback functions _inline_ to a higher order function rather than storing the callback in a variable first